Top Attractions at the Granada Alhambra Palace

 Plaza de Armas

-The Plaza de Armas, which was the original entrance to the Alcazaba, is situated at the end of a paved slope.
+The Plaza de Armas, which was the original entrance to the Alcazaba, is situated at the end of a cobbled slope.
 It consisted of a group of buildings where different services were provided to the inhabitants of the fortress.

 Tower of the Armas